amitlisha/HexaGen/docs/USAGE.md

 # Usage Guide
 Welcome to the Hexagons usage guide.
-In this guide, we'll provide you with detailed instructions on how to use the most important features of our Python project, complete with code examples.
+In this guide we provide detailed instructions on how to use the most important features of our Python project, complete with code examples.

 ## Purpose
-The purpose of this project is to allow trnslation of instructions given in natural language into code.
+The purpose of this project is to allow translation of instructions given in natural language into code.
 The instructions describe drawings on a hexagonal tiled board.
 For example, given the instruction "draw a red flower with yellow center, centered at the seventh column and fifth row", it can be translated into the following code.
 This code example uses a `Tile` object that represents a hexagonal tile on the board, the `draw` method that is used to color objects on the board, and the `neighbors` method which returns the six neighboring tiles of the current tile.
 ```python
 center = Tile(column=7, row=5)
 center.draw(color='yellow')
 center.neighbors().draw(color='red')
 ```
-This will create the following image:
+This code generates the following image:

 <img src="board_examples/red_flower_yellow_center.png" alt="red flower with yellow center" width="40%" height="40%">

 ### Constants